MicrosoftDocs/azure-docs/articles/virtual-machines/windows/quick-create-portal.md

 2. Select **Compute**, and then select **Windows Server 2016 Datacenter**.

 3. Enter the virtual machine information.
 The user name and password entered here is used to log in to the virtual machine.
+The password must be at least 12 characters long and meet the [defined complexity requirements](faq.md#what-are-the-password-requirements-when-creating-a-vm.
 When complete, click **OK**.

     ![Enter basic information about your VM in the portal blade](./media/quick-create-portal/create-windows-vm-portal-basic-blade.png)